tmpethick/thesis-code/README.md

 * **[A Results Notebook](results.ipynb)**: to inspect and reproduce results and plots from the thesis.
 All experiments on which the thesis is based is stored in a publicly accessible MongoDB database from which this notebook ensembles the figures and tables.
 - **[The thesis](thesis.pdf)**: which describes the model and results.

+_Note: we strong recommend using the Table of Content Jupyter notebook extension to navigate the files._

 ## Workflow